Counting genus zero real curves in symplectic manifolds: Moduli spaces of real curves without fixed points

 Let

-the set $G$ is a group under pointwise multiplication, while $G_0$ is its subgroup.
-The restriction of $A$ to the upper semi-circle, $\left\{z=e^{i\pi t} \;\mid t \in [0,1]\right\}$, determines an element of $G$.
-In fact, the space of $A$'s satisfying (\ref{changeoftrivialization}) is homotopic to $G$.
+the set $G$ is a group under point-wise multiplication, while $G_0$ is its subgroup.
+The restriction of $\rho$ to the upper semi-circle, $\left\{z=e^{i\pi t} \;\mid t \in [0,1]\right\}$, determines an element of $G$.
+In fact, the space of $\rho$ satisfying (\ref{change-of-trivialization}) is homotopic to $G$.
 The map

 is a fiber bundle with fiber $G_0$.
 From the associated long exact sequence,